BNursultan/postmessage/README.md

 You can be either `connecter` or not.
 Connecter creates iframe and trying to connect to it every second.
-You have to create global variable to initialize Wedding.
+You have to create global variable to initialize Postmessage.

 ```
 // Have to initialize
-var wedding = Wedding(options)
+var post = Postmessage(options)
 ```

 ### Methods